Is Amazon Stifling Employee Communication After Workers Protested?

 Some legal experts think that Amazon’s actions could be a violation of the National Labor Relations Act’s (NLRA) prohibitions against unlawful restraint of concerted activity.
 Section 7 of the NLRA gives employees the right to engage in “concerted activities for the purpose of collective bargaining or other mutual aid or protection.”
 “Concerted” means two or more people acting together.
 No union connection is required for employees to engage in concerted activity.
 Some examples of concerted activities that are protected by law include talking with co-workers about working conditions and participating in a coordinated refusal to work in unsafe conditions.
 So, employees’ concerns about health and safety during Coronavirus could fall into this category.
 This law also requires that concerted activities have “mutual aid and protection.”
 It is well established that workplace conditions satisfy this requirement.
 We will have to wait and see if an Amazon employee eventually alleges a violation of this law in court.

 Seek Legal Assistance Today

 If you have had employment issues because of the coronavirus outbreak, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.